airtai/autogen-agents/README.md

-# autogen-contrib
+# Autogen Agents

-Repository of extra modules for autogen library
+Repository of unofficial agents for the [autogen](https://github.com/microsoft/autogen) framework